 Most sportsbooks will display odds in the American format as listed above.
-As last season progressed, with Ja Morant having been a huge favorite, his odds had a minus (-) sign ahead of the number:
+As the 2019-20 season progressed, with Ja Morant having been a huge favorite, his odds had a minus (-) sign ahead of the number:

 - Ja Morant -500